Analyzing your prompt, please hold on...

 The below example shows how to enable edit mode programmatically.

-When the GridWeb control is in View mode, users cannot edit or modify grid content, which means that users can only view grid content.
+When the GridWeb control is in View mode, users cannot edit or modify the grid content, which means that users can only view the grid content.
 That’s why this mode is called View mode.
-In View mode, a few buttons (Submit, Save and Undo) are hidden and the menu that appears when right-clicking only contains the Copy option.
+In View mode, a few buttons (Submit, Save and Undo) are hidden and the menu that appears when right‑clicking only contains the Copy option.

 GridWeb control in View Mode

-The below example shows how to enable view mode programmatically
+The below example shows how to enable view mode programmatically.

-The below example shows how to enable session mode programmatically
+The below example shows how to enable session mode programmatically.

 Sessionless mode can be turned on by setting the GridWeb control’s SessionMode property to SessionMode.ViewState.

-The below example shows how to enable sessionless mode programmatically
+The below example shows how to enable sessionless mode programmatically.